EdJoPaTo/website-stalker-example/sites/org-telegram-core-bots.md

 [BotFather](https://t.me/botfather)
 (described
 [below](#6-botfather)
 ) and follow a few simple steps.
-Once you've created a bot and received your authorization token, head down to the [Bot API manual](/bots/api) to see what you can teach your bot to do.
+Once you've created a bot and received your authentication token, head down to the [Bot API manual](/bots/api) to see what you can teach your bot to do.